AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.player.email.add** – Command permission to add an email address.
 - **authme.player.email.change** – Command permission to change the email address.
 - **authme.player.email.recover** – Command permission to recover an account using its email address.
+- **authme.player.email.see** – Command permission to see the own email address.
 - **authme.player.login** – Command permission to login.
 - **authme.player.logout** – Command permission to logout.
 - **authme.player.register** – Command permission to register.